dacrystal/otree-docker/README.md

 # Otree Docker Image
 This docker image is for otree application.
-It will automatically install application requirements speficed in requirements files.
+It will automatically install application requirements specified in requirements files.
 Also, it will do a `resetdb` for the first time.

-*Note: for non-`docker-compose` user* : The image doesn't contain a database so you have to create a seperate database container (which is no effort if you use the provided configuration for *docker-compose*) and link this container or pass the database information.
+*Note: for non-`docker-compose` user* : The image doesn't contain a database so you have to create a separate database container (which is no effort if you use the provided configuration for *docker-compose*) and link this container or pass the database information.